 Ingrid Bergman was a Swedish actress who starred in a variety of European and American films.
 She won three Academy Awards, two Emmy Awards, four Golden Globe Awards and the Tony Award for Best Actress.
 She is ranked as the fourth greatest female star of American cinema of all time by the American Film Institute.
 She is best remembered for her roles as Ilsa Lund in Casablanca, and as Alicia Huberman in Notorious, an Alfred Hitchcock thriller co-starring Cary Grant.
 Before becoming a star in American films, she had been a leading actress in Swedish films.
 Her first introduction to U.S. audiences came with her starring role in the English-language remake of Intermezzo in 1939.
 In the United ...more on Wikipedia

 Birthplace: Stockholm, Sweden

 Jacqueline Lee "Jackie" Kennedy Onassis was the wife of the 35th President of the United States, John F. Kennedy, and First Lady of the United States during his presidency from 1961 until his assassination in 1963.
 Five years later she married Greek shipping magnate Aristotle Onassis; they remained married until his death in 1975.
 Jacqueline was the elder daughter of Wall Street stockbroker John Vernou Bouvier III and Janet Norton Lee, who divorced in 1940.
 In 1951, she graduated with a Bachelor of Arts degree in French literature at George Washington University and went on to work for the Washington Times-Herald as an Inquiring Photographer.
 In 1952, Jacqueline met Congressman John F. ...more on Wikipedia

-Birthplace: Southampton, New York, United States of America
+Birthplace: Southampton, Contiguous United States, New York, Suffolk County, United States of America, + more

 Also Rankedsee more on Jacqueline Kennedy Onassis